 Rideau Winter Trail

-12 km along the eastern side of the Rideau River, from North River Road to Bank Street.
+Along the eastern side of the Rideau River, from North River Road to Bank Street.

-Ski Heritage East
+Ski Heritage East Trail

-Orleans Ski Club
+Orleans Nordic Ski Club Winter Trail

-Winter trail network in Gatineau
+Shared winter trail network in Gatineau

 • Transit: STO provides connections within walking distance of the Centre de plein air du Lac-Leamy.
 Use their online planner to create your itinerary.